-23. ISA (UK) 720 (Revised November 2019) paragraphs 22-3 and 22-4 require that, for entities that report on how they have applied the UK corporate governance code, the auditor shall include a separate section headed, "Corporate Governance Statement" under which the
+- 23. ISA (UK) 720 (Revised November 2019) paragraphs 22-3 and 22-4 require that, for entities that report on how they have applied the UK Corporate Governance Code, the auditor shall include a separate section headed, "Corporate Governance Statement" under which the requirements of ISA (UK) 720 (Revised November 2019) should be addressed.
+This is required even when application of the code is voluntary. - 24.
+Within this section the auditor should include a conclusion on whether the following items are materially consistent with the financial statements and the auditor's knowledge obtained during the course of the audit: - In respect of the Listing Rule requirement for the auditor to review the statement by the directors regarding going concern and longer-term viability: - The directors' statement in the financial statements about whether the directors considered it appropriate to adopt the going concern basis of accounting in preparing the financial statements and the directors' identification of any material uncertainties to the entity's

-- 24. Within this section the auditor should include a conclusion on if the following items are materially consistent with the financial statements and the auditor's knowledge obtained during the course of the audit: - In respect of the Listing Rule requirement for the auditor to review the statement by the directors regarding going concern and longer-term viability: - The directors' statement in the financial statements about whether the directors considered it appropriate to adopt the going concern basis of accounting in preparing the financial statements and the directors' identification of any material uncertainties to the entity's ability to continue to do so over a period of at least twelve months from the date of approval of the financial statements; - The Board's explanation in the annual report as to how it has assessed the prospects of the entity, over what period it has done so and why it considers that period to be appropriate, and its statement as to whether it has a reasonable expectation that the entity will be able to continue in operation and meets its liabilities as they fall due over the period of their assessment, including any related disclosures drawing attention to any necessary qualifications or assumptions; - In respect of the Listing Rule requirement for the auditor to review the parts of the Corporate Governance Statement relating to the entity's compliance with the provisions of the UK Corporate Governance Code specified for review by the auditor: - The statement given by the directors that they consider the annual report and financial statements, taken as a whole, is fair, balanced and understandable, and provides the information necessary for shareholders to assess the entity's position, performance, business model and strategy; - The Board's confirmation in the annual report that it has carried out a robust assessment of the entity's emerging and principal risks and the disclosures in the annual report that describe the principal risks and the procedures in place to identify emerging risks and explain how they are being managed or mitigated; - The section of the annual report that describes the review of the effectiveness of entity's risk management and internal control systems, covering all material controls, including financial, operational and compliance controls; - The section of the annual report that describes the work of the audit committee, including the significant issues that the audit committee considered relating to the financial statements, and how these issues were addressed.
+- ability to continue to do so over a period of at least twelve months from the date of approval of the financial statements: - The Board's explanation in the annual report as to how it has assessed the prospects of the entity, over what period it has done so and why it considers that period to be appropriate, and its statement as to whether it has a reasonable expectation that the entity will be able to continue in operation and meets its liabilities as they fall due over the period of their assessment, including any related disclosures drawing attention to any necessary qualifications or assumptions; - In respect of the Listing Rule requirement for the auditor to review the parts of the Corporate Governance Statement relating to the entity's compliance with the provisions of the UK Corporate Governance Code specified for review by the auditor: - The statement given by the directors that they consider the annual report and financial statements, taken as a whole, is fair, balanced and understandable, and provides the information necessary for shareholders to assess the entity's position, performance, business model and strategy; - The Board's confirmation in the annual report that it has carried out a robust assessment of the entity's emerging and principal risks and the disclosures in the annual report that describe the principal risks and the procedures in place to identify emerging risks and explain how they are being managed or mitigated; - The section of the annual report that describes the review of the effectiveness of entity's risk management and internal control systems, covering all material controls, including financial, operational and compliance controls; - The section of the annual report that describes the work of the audit committee, including the significant issues that the audit committee considered relating to the financial statements, and how these issues were addressed.

-Appendices 6, 7A and 7B contain examples of this statement.
+Appendices 6, 7A and 7B contain examples of such conclusions.